Greater Good Grants

 Stemming from a belief that all businesses have a duty to do good, Banyan Group funds projects that benefit local communities and the natural environment in areas where our hotels and resorts operate.

-In 2020, the Banyan Global Foundation introduced the Greater Good Grants to further support these endeavours.
+In 2020, the Banyan Global Foundation introduced the Greater Good Grants to further support our associates in driving these projects in close collaboration with local communities, governmental and non-governmental organisations around the world.

 Long-term social, environmental, welfare and/or financial benefits to the stakeholder community where our property operates